yeonsoochung/walmart-sales/README.md

 5. The views that I import to PBI are: sales_view, events_calendar, and calendar_view.

+### SQL EDA

 ### Data Model and DAX

-Once I loaded the three views as PBI tables, I added three columns to the calendar table via Power Query.
+Again, the three views I imported to PBI are: sales_view, events_calendar, and calendar_view.
+Once I loaded them, I added three columns to the calendar table via Power Query.
 They are columns called "Start of Month", "Start of Quarter", and "Start of Week"; each column is a transformation applied to the "Date" column.
 Below is a snippet of this modified calendar table:

 <p align="center">
 <img src="images/calendar-pbi.PNG" alt="Alt text" width="900"/>